giorgiop94/digital-garden/_notes/Podcast - Green Pill with Daniel Schmachtenberger.md

 	- we can't get everyone in a townhall
 	- AI tools can use semantic analysis to analyze and group together our values and help us find solutions that work for all parties (similar to [[Taiwan's Digital Democracy Process - A primer]])

-#### We can up-regulate HUman Nature to move towards that 3rd attractor
+#### We can up-regulate Human Nature to move towards that 3rd attractor
 - Examples of Buddhist and Jewish communities creating a culture of non-violence and valuing education (respectively)
 - Example of lead pollution reducing IQ and increasing propensity to violence